truenas/documentation/content/TrueCommand/Administration/Settings/SAMLAD.md

    {{< hint ok >}}
    The **SSL Options** on the **Configuration** settings form has **Accept self-signed certificates** selected by default.
    Keep this setting to be able to use a self-signed certificate.
-It also helps prevent issues with http verses https URLs.
+It also helps prevent issues with HTTP versus HTTPS URLs.
    {{< /hint >}}

 3. Enter the URL from Active Directory.